 Blood Ties offers Housing Support Programs to people looking for housing or experiencing housing concerns.

-- Access to the Housing Navigator who supports Blood Ties clients and residents of Steve Cardiff House in identifying their goals in terms of future housing, employment and independence.
+- Access to the Housing Navigator who supports Blood Ties clients in identifying their goals in terms of future housing, employment and independence.

 - Housing Navigator supports:

 - Clients in the LWEH (Landlords Working to End Homelessness) program;

 - Clients moving into or establishing independent accommodation;

 - Clients moving out of incarceration or alcohol/drug treatment facilities or programs;

 - Clients whose accommodation arrangements may be at risk of breaking down or clients who are homeless or precariously housed.

 - LWEH: Landlords Working To End Homelessness.
 Watch our youtube video to learn more